Sea of Japan: Hydrology

 The sea currents circulate in the counterclockwise direction.
 The Kuroshio (Japan Current), the Tsushima Current and the East Korea Warm Current bring warmer and more saline water to the north.
 There they merge into the Tsugaru Current and flow into the Pacific Ocean through the Tsugaru Strait.
 They also feed the Sōya Current and exit through the La Perouse Strait to the Sea of Okhotsk.
 The returning branch is composed of the Liman, North Korea and Central (or Mid-) Japan Sea currents which bring fresh and cold water along the Asian coast to the south.

 Water temperature is mostly affected by exchange with the atmosphere in the northern part of the sea and by the currents in the southern part.
 Winter temperatures are 0 C or below in the north and 10–14 C in the south.
 In this season, there is a significant temperature difference between the western and eastern parts owing to the circular currents.
 So at the latitude of Peter the Great Gulf, the water temperature is about 0 C in the west and 5–6 C in the east.
 This east-west difference drops to 1–2 C-change in summer, and the temperatures rise to 18–20 C in the north and 25–27 C in the south.

-As a result of the enclosed nature of the sea, its waters form clearly separated layers which may show seasonal and spatial dependence.
+Because the sea is enclosed, its waters form clearly separated layers which may show seasonal and spatial dependence.
 In winter, the temperature is almost constant with the depth in the northern part of the sea.
 However, in central-southern parts, it may be 8–10 C down to 100–150 m, 2–4 C at 200–250 m, 1.0–1.5 C at 400–500 m and then remain at about 0 C until the bottom.
 Heating by the sun and tropical monsoons increases the depth gradient in spring–summer.

-In the north the surface layer (down to 15 m) may heat up to 18–20 C. The temperature would sharply drop to 4 C at 50 m, then slowly decrease to 1 C at 250 m and remain so down to the seabed.
+In the north the surface layer (down to 15 m) may heat up to 18–20 C. The temperature would drop sharply to 4 C at 50 m, then slowly decrease to 1 C at 250 m and remain so down to the seabed.
 On the contrary, the temperature in the south could gradually decrease to 6 C at 200 m, then to 2 C at 260 m and to 0.04–0.14 C at 1000–1500 m, but then it would rise to about 0.3 C near the bottom.
 This cold layer at about 1000 m is formed by sinking of cold water in the northern part of the sea in winter and is brought south by the sea currents; it is rather stable and is observed all through the year.